frankw2/frank-website/_includes/bio.md

 and the goal of secure
 systems should be to minimize information leakage when these breaches occur.
-Much of my research has focused on developing methods to use cryptography more efficiently, especially in web application settings.
+Naturally, much of my research has focused on developing methods to use cryptography more efficiently, especially in web application settings.
+In addition to building cryptographic systems,
-More broadly, I am interested in building practical secure systems.
+I am broadly interested in developing practical secure systems for large-scale web applications.

 I also enjoy collaborating and interacting with industry executives to identify and address future